 With 2% cash back for everything you buy and no annual fee, it’s hard to beat the Double Cash for simplicity and reward value.
 You’ll get 1% back for purchases, and 1% for payments; you must pay at least the minimum due to earn rewards.

-The Freedom Flex has a lot to offer: 5% cash back in rotating bonus categories, 5% back on eligible groceries and certain travel expenses (wow!), and 3% back for dining and drugstore purchases.
+The Freedom Flex has a lot to offer: 5% cash back in rotating bonus categories, 5% back on certain travel expenses (wow!), and 3% back for dining and drugstore purchases.
 With surprisingly high rates for travel and dining, along with a three-month DoorDash DashPass membership, you can easily get a lot out of this card.

 Book your long hotel stays with the Prestige and you’ll enjoy your fourth night free — even if you’re at a fancy resort with outrageous rates.
 This perk is capped at twice per year, and you have to book through ThankYou.com, but you can get some serious value if you stay at expensive hotels.
 There are also great bonus categories for travel and dining, and some other handy benefits to sweeten the deal, along with no foreign transaction fee.

 If you’re carrying a balance on a credit card at a high APR, you’re paying a lot of interest, making your debt even more expensive.
 But you could transfer that balance to a card like the Diamond Preferred and get a long time to pay down the debt at no interest, potentially saving you hundreds or thousands of dollars.
 In this case you’ll get an intro APR of 0% for 18 months, and then the regular 14.74% – 24.74% (Variable) APR will kick in.

 Struggling to rebuild your credit history and raise your credit scores after some late payments or collection accounts?
 Credit cards can be useful tools along the way, as long as you commit to using them responsibly, and Capital One’s secured card might be the one for you.